spapas/phxcrd/README.md

 * Sentry integration for error reporting
 * Configuration using secrets and a secret template
 * Multiple environments (dev/uat/prod) each with its own secret (copy the template and rename it)
+* A fabric (https://www.fabfile.org/ for fabric 1.x) script to quickly deploy changes
+* A config file for supervisord (http://supervisord.org)

 ## Missing stuff